gheenie/py-katas/first-python-kata.md

 ## Sentence to upper or lower CamelCase

-The challenge is to implement a function which takes a sentence and converts it to upper or lower camel case
+The first challenge is to implement a function which takes a sentence and converts it to upper or lower camel case.

 The function takes two arguments; the sentence, and a boolean, true if UpperCamelCase is to be returned and false if lowerCamelCase is to be returned.